brutella/simplediff-swift/Readme.md

 # Readme

-**simplediff** is an implementation of the [simplediff](https://github.com/paulgb/simplediff) in Swift.
+**simplediff** is an implementation of the [simplediff](https://github.com/paulgb/simplediff) algorithm in Swift.
 It finds the difference between two lists which can be a list of characters, words or any other objects.

 ## Example